Beddoe Rees

 Sir William Beddoe Rees (1877 – 12 May 1931), usually known simply as Beddoe Rees, was a Welsh architect, industrialist and Liberal politician.

 Family and education

-Rees was born in Maesteg, Glamorganshire, the son of the late Isaac Rees, also of Maesteg.
+Rees was born in Maesteg, Glamorganshire, the son of John Rees, also of Maesteg.
+Rees was the brother of Liberal politician and Judge Tudor Rees and the soldier, and Military Cross recipient Sir Frederick Tavinor Rees.
 He was educated privately and at the University of Wales.
 Rees was trained as an architect and published one of the few manuals on chapel architecture: 'Chapel building: hints and suggestions'.
 In 1925, he married Elizabeth, daughter of the late Robert Jones-Griffith, of Dolgellau in Merionethshire.
-They had one daughter, Rosemary, in May 1927 (died, Bath 15 September 2009).
+They had one daughter, Rosemary, in May 1927 (died, Bath, Somerset 15 September 2009).
 In religion, Rees was a nonconformist eventually becoming Joint Treasurer of the National Free Church Council of England and sometime President of the National Free Church Council of Wales.
 The National Free Church Council has been described as the 'political arm' of nonconformity.

 Business

 As an architect Rees designed many Welsh chapels before giving up his practice about the beginning of the First World War to become managing director of Welsh Garden Cities Ltd, the organisation which built garden villages in several of industrial valleys in South Wales.
 Rees built up extensive business interests becoming the chairman of a number of companies, mostly in the coal mining and related industries.
 These included Ashburnham Collieries, Ltd, Ashburnham Steamship and Coal Co.
 Ltd and North Amman Collieries.
 He was also a Director of Amalgamated Anthracite Collieries and Welsh Anthracite Collieries, Ltd.